RicoJia/ricojia.github.io/_posts/2024/2024-07-12-rgbd-slam-bundle-adjustment-2.markdown

 ## Why Graph Optimization

+**Frontend and Backend**: the front end gives the transform from one frame to the next keyframe.
+The backend perrforms batch optimization, which takes multiple frames and observations, and try to minimize the total squared errors of estimated poses against observations.

 **Motivation:** A classical SLAM frontend is like IMU, it is incremental, and have accumulative errors.  **The goal of graph optimization** is we want to minimize the total squared error of a cost function that minimizes observation errors, see here [See here](./2024-07-11-rgbd-slam-bundle-adjustment.markdown).
 Then, we can use the sparsity of the Hessian and Jacobi matrices to achieve that. **However, setting up the hessian and jacobi is manual, and the following optimziation process is quite "standard".**

 So, we introduce graph optimization to add blocks to those matrices for those poses in the form of a graph, with nodes and edges.